fomightez/r_phylogenetics_worshop/README.md

 G Yu*, TTY Lam, H Zhu, Y Guan*.
 Two methods for mapping and visualizing associated data on phylogeny using ggtree.
 Molecular Biology and Evolution, 2018, 35(2):3041-3043. doi: 10.1093/molbev/msy194.

 G Yu, DK Smith, H Zhu, Y Guan, TTY Lam*. ggtree: an R package for visualization and annotation of phylogenetic trees with their covariates and other associated data.
 Methods in Ecology and Evolution.
 2017, 8(1):28-36. doi: 10.1111/2041-210X.12628.

+***Clarifying Attribution: I, Wayne (fomightez@GitHub), am not involved in this workshop at all.
+The person who authored the featured content is Alex McFarland.
+See Alex's materials, such as [the original repo for the workshop](https://github.com/agmcfarland/r_phylogenetics_worshop).
+I simply set up this fork of the repository to make the software useable in RStudio without installation headaches and in a full-featured, browser-based computational environment.***
+(Related to this, upon session launch, the most current current Rmarkdown files are retrieved from Alex's source repo so that **anyone using this via MyBinder.org has the most current content available.**)